csvpath/csvpath/README.md

 ## The print function

-The `print` function has several uses, including:
+Before we get into the scanning and matching parts of paths, let's look at print.
+The `print` function is an easy concept and has several important uses, including:
 - Debugging csvpaths
 - Validating CSV files
 - Creating new CSV files based on an existing file